heyzunee/build-video-chatbot-using-Langchain/README.md

-# Chatbot for YouTube Video using RAG
+# Build Video Chatbot using Langchain

 This is an AI-powered chatbot app built with **Streamlit**.
 The chatbot serves as an assistant, allowing users to ask anything about content insights extracted from videos.